heriyantojamal/Data-Analyst/README.md

 ## Conclusion

-This project demonstrates how **Microsoft Power BI** can be used to transform customer and purchase data into a simple interactive business dashboard.

 The analysis covers customer demographics, product performance and sales trends.
 DAX measures and interactive slicers were used to allow users to explore the data from different perspectives.

-Overall, the project provides an entry-level example of the complete Power BI analytics process, from **data preparation and modelling to dashboard development and business insights**.